2003 Major League Baseball postseason: (3) Chicago Cubs vs. (4) Florida Marlins

 This was the first postseason meeting between the Marlins and Cubs.
-The Marlins overcame a 3-1 series deficit to win the series in seven games and advance to the World Series for the first time since 1997.
-Like the ALCS, this NLCS was also marred by controversy, more specifically Game 6, which is where the Steve Bartman incident unfolded.
+The Marlins overcame a 3–1 series deficit to win the series in seven games and advance to the World Series for the first time since 1997 (in the process denying a rematch of the 1938 World Series between the Cubs and Yankees).

+In Game 1, the Marlins prevailed in an extra-innings slugfest after trailing 4-0 early thanks to a go-ahead homer by Mike Lowell in the top of the eleventh.
+In Game 2, Mark Prior pitched seven solid innings and Alex S. Gonzalez homered twice as the Cubs blew out the Marlins to even the series headed to Miami Gardens.
+Game 3 was the second extra-innings contest, and it would be won by the Cubs as Doug Glanville put them in the lead for good with an RBI triple in the top of the eleventh.
+Aramis Ramírez set the tone in Game 4 with the Cubs’ first-ever postseason first-inning grand slam as the Cubs blew out the Marlins again to take a 3–1 series lead, now one win away from their first pennant in 58 years.
+However, the Cubs eventually imploded.
+Josh Beckett pitched a two-hit complete game shutout in Game 5 as the Marlins won 4-0 to send the series back to Chicago, and little did both teams know it would be the most controversial game in the entire series.

+Game 6 was notable for the Steve Bartman incident.
 On the eighth pitch of his at bat, Luis Castillo hit a high foul ball toward the left field wall.
 Cubs left fielder Moisés Alou (a former Marlin) headed toward the stands to catch the ball for the potential second out.
 As Alou reached for the ball, Cubs fan Steve Bartman, along with others near the area, did the same.
 The ball bounced off Bartman's hands and into the stands.
 Though the Cubs pleaded for a call of fan interference, left field umpire Mike Everitt ruled that the ball had left the field of play and was therefore up for grabs.
 Alou, who was visibly angry at Bartman's catch, initially acknowledged that he would not have made the catch, but he later denied making such a statement and said if he had, it was only to make Bartman feel better.

-As a result, Castillo remained an active batter at home plate.
-On the next pitch, Prior walked Castillo with a wild pitch that got away from catcher Paul Bako, also allowing Pierre to advance to third base.

-Next, Iván Rodríguez hit an 0–2 pitch hard into left field, singling and scoring Pierre.
-Miguel Cabrera then hit a ground ball toward Cubs shortstop Alex Gonzalez that could have ended the inning on a double play.
-Gonzalez, who led all NL shortstops in fielding percentage, closed his glove too early and the ball landed in the dirt, allowing Cabrera to reach safely, loading the bases.
-On the next pitch, Derrek Lee (a future Cubs All-Star) drilled a double into left field, scoring Castillo and Rodríguez to tie the score at 3–3.
+Then, the Cubs imploded as the Marlins put up eight unanswered runs in what turned into a blowout win for them as they forced Game 7.